Menopause: symptoms and pain

 Emotional fragility

 Mood swings and irritability are well-known symptoms of perimenopause and menopause.
-Hormonal changes can lead to depressive episodes, lack of motivation and energy, and detrimental effects on memory and attention.
+Hormonal changes can lead to episodes of depression, lack of motivation and energy, as well as adverse effects on memory and attention.

 -